MultiSafepay/docs/content/integrations/manage-orders.md

 order: 401
 hidden: false
 parentDoc: 62a9a54a66018200436bdb74
-excerpt: 'Manage orders in your own integration.'
+excerpt: 'Manage orders in your integration.'
 slug: 'manage-orders'
 next:
   description: Configure your webhook endpoint